csbg/BioinformaticsPracticals1/Script_UNIX.md

 - in summary, the expression matches any number of the letters A, C, T, and G at the end of the line, stores them, and then write "seq:" and places the sequence behind it

 We developed the above approach on the first 30 lines.
 Now run it an the full file.
 This may take a couple of minutes.
 The "gzip" command will compress the results.
 The `>` will store it in a new file "GRCh38_reformatted.gz".
+The reformatted file should end up in your home directory.
 ```bash
 gunzip -c Homo_sapiens.GRCh38.cds.all.fa.gz | sed -z 's/\n[^>]/ /g' | sed -E 's/([ACTG]*)$/seq:\1/g' | gzip > GRCh38_reformatted.gz
 ```